fourz/metamake/README.md

    - Review changes against the quality checklist before finalizing
    - Share prompts with contributors to align on standards

+4. **Iterate and Evolve:**
+   - Use the roadmap iteration prompt (`prompts/prompt-iterate-roadmap.md`) to maintain project alignment
+   - Regularly analyze current state and update roadmaps based on actual progress
+   - Execute development work based on roadmap priorities and update roadmaps again when complete
+   - Maintain continuous alignment between project vision and reality

 The scaffolding system helps maintain Metamake's standards for solution value and technical accuracy while simplifying the project creation process.
+The iterative roadmap system ensures projects stay aligned with their objectives and adapt effectively to changing requirements.

 ## Specialized Work Types: Usage and Extensibility Guide